Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * Tutor support at Code Institute for their support and help.

-* Tim Nelson for the easy to understand tutorial from Code Institute who guided   me in this project.
+* Tim Nelson for the easy to understand tutorial from Code Institute that i use for guidence in this project.